Deepak-1205/SYNCHRONOUS-UP-COUNTER/README.md

 **RESULTS**

-Thus, the Serial-In Serial-Out (SISO) Shift Register is implemented using Verilog, and its functionality is validated with the truth table and timing diagrams
+Thus, the 4 bit synchronous up counter and validate functionality is implemented using Verilog, and its functionality is validated with the truth table and timing diagrams